Edgar Garbisch: College football

-Later years
+Later life

 After graduating from the Military Academy, Garbisch was commissioned as a lieutenant and assigned to the Fifteenth Engineers at Fort Humphrey, Virginia.
 In December 1925, President Calvin Coolidge accepted Garbisch's resignation from the Army, and Garbisch announced his intention to pursue a career in business.

 Beginning in 1926, Garbisch was employed by the Postum cereal division of General Food Sales Co.
 By 1930, he had been promoted to sales manager of the Postum division.

 Garbisch married Bernice Chrysler, daughter of Walter P. Chrysler, on January 4, 1930.
 Garbisch was the president of Cellulose Products Corp. from 1931 to 1935 and president and chairman of Tisch Inc. (later Kernap Inc.) from 1933 to 1942.

 In 1937, Garbisch became a director of Grocery Store Products Co.
-He rejoined the Army during World War II and served with the rank of colonel.
+He rejoined the Army during World War II, receiving promotions to major in March 1942, lieutenant colonel in December 1942 and colonel in May 1944.
 He served for four years from January 1942 to December 1945 as an engineer responsible for directing all military construction in New England and New York, including 39 Army airfields and embarkation camps.

+During halftime of the 1943 Army-Navy football game, Lt.
+Col. Ed Garbisch and Navy Capt.
+Steve Barchet participated in a light-hearted live broadcast for the war effort introduced by NBC Sports radio broadcaster Bill Stern.
+Garbisch was flying overhead aboard an Army bomber while Barchet was patrolling offshore in a Navy submarine.
+Both men had played in the 1923 Army-Navy game, which ended in a 0–0 tie after each of the men had missed a field goal attempt.
+Since the 1943 game was also tied 0–0 at halftime, each man wagered that their own academy would prevail in the second half.
+Barchet offered to eat Garbisch's hat if Army won, while Garbisch in turn offered to present his backside to the horns of the Navy goat mascot if Navy won.
+Navy ended up winning 13–0, and Barchet later released Garbisch from the obligation of their humorous wager.

 After leaving the military at the end of 1945, Garbisch returned to Grocery Store Products, Inc. He served as its president from 1945 to 1947 and chairman and chief executive officer from 1947 to 1971.
-In 1971, the company merged with and became a subsidiary of The Clorox Company.
+In February 1946, Garbisch was presented the Legion of Merit for his World War II service by the Chief of the United States Army Corps of Engineers, Lt.
+Gen. R. A. Wheeler.

 In 1954, Garbisch was inducted into the College Football Hall of Fame.
 In 1959, he was also inducted into the Helms Athletic Foundation's college football hall of fame.
+In 1971, Grocery Store Products, Inc., merged with and became a subsidiary of The Clorox Company.